liquity/dev/README.md

 Liquidations that involve a Stability Pool offset burn tokens from the Stability Pool’s balance, and reduce the LUSD debt of the liquidated Trove.

-The only time LUSD is transferred to/from a Liquity contract, is when a user deposits LUSD to, or withdraws LUSD from, the StabilityPool.
+The only time LUSD is transferred to/from a Fluidity contract, is when a user deposits LUSD to, or withdraws LUSD from, the StabilityPool.

 **Borrower Operations**